msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Yes.

 = I need technical support.
-Who should I contact, IfthenPay or Webdados? =
+Who should I contact, ifthenpay or Webdados? =

-Although this is the official IfthenPay WooCommerce plugin, development and support is provided by [Webdados](https://www.webdados.pt).
+Although this is the official ifthenpay WooCommerce plugin, development and support is provided by [Webdados](https://www.webdados.pt).
 For free/standard support you should use the [support forums here at WordPress.org](https://wordpress.org/support/plugin/multibanco-ifthen-software-gateway-for-woocommerce/)
 For premium, urgent and experimental integrations support or custom developments you should contact [Webdados](https://www.webdados.pt/contactos/).
 Charges will apply.

-Any support related to failed payments or credit card authorizations should be directed to [IfthenPay](https://ifthenpay.com/#contactos).
+Any support related to failed payments or credit card authorizations should be directed to [ifthenpay](https://ifthenpay.com/#contactos).

 = Where do I report security vulnerabilities found in this plugin? =